LAILAC site missing content

-#5 Updated by Boone Gorges 8 months ago
+#5 Updated by Boone Gorges about 1 year ago

 For context, imbalance2 is currently used by 44 sites on the network, and it is network-enabled, meaning it's selectable by new sites.
 If it were an easy thing to do, it would be nice to swap out imbalance2 for rebalance and switch over all existing users.
 But this kind of swap-out is almost never one-for-one, meaning it will require a fair amount of research and due diligence.
 So, given that imbalance2 doesn't seem to be causing any problems other than the one described in this ticket, I'd suggest it's not worth the effort to do this.

 In this case, we'd be introducing Rebalance alongside imbalance2.
 I would only want to do this if Rebalance were really excellent and filled a gap in our theme selection.
 But it appears that Rebalance is not fully supported.
 See https://wordpress.org/themes/rebalance/ - it hasn't been updated since March 2018.
 For these reasons, my vote is not to add it to our theme selection.

 If we want something with a grid layout (and don't already have something comparable), we should look for something that's actively maintained.

 #9 Updated by Matt Gold about 1 year ago

 should we consider disabling the network availability of imbalance2?
 I don't see it, btw, on the WordPress theme viewer (https://wordpress.org/themes/search), but instead see it in the following places: